st-yes/httpServer/README.md

 ### Project description
-A minimal HTTP server to understand how the HTTP protocol works.
+A minimal HTTP server (made to get familiar with how the HTTP protocol works).